codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 However, there are some conditions that must be met:

   - You can NOT use a persistent connection.
-  - You can NOT use a connection with the *cacheOn* setting enabled.

 In order to use the 'DatabaseHandler' session driver, you must also create this table that we already mentioned and then set it as your